 Interview Questions About Strengths and Job Performance

-It's common, when you are interviewing for a job, to be asked about your greatest strengths and how they will help you perform on the job.
-Interviewers ask this question to see whether or not your skill set is a good fit for the particular position and for their company.
+When you are interviewing for a job, it's common to be asked about your greatest strengths and how they will help you perform on the job.
+Interviewers ask this question to see whether or not your skillset is a good fit for the job position and the company.
 This question also helps interviewers see whether or not you have researched the job and the company thoroughly.

 Make Your Answers Specific

 An effective answer to this question will demonstrate how your greatest strength, or multiple strengths, will make you an asset to the company.
-When you respond, specifically relate your strengths to the job description.
+When you respond, specifically relate your strengths as they relate to the job description.
 It's a good idea to use examples from prior positions you've held to show how your abilities helped you perform successfully in the workplace.

 Adapt the following answers to your background and experience.